meraki-analytics/cassiopeia/README.md

 Cassiopeia is the sister library to [Orianna](https://github.com/robrua/Orianna) (Java).
 It's been designed with usability in mind - making sure all the bookkeeping is done right so you can focus on getting the data you need and building your application.

+## Django web Framework
+There is an integration of cassiopeia to the popular python web framework Django made by Mori(Paaksing), this integration is aimed to fix most issues/conflicts that happens when Cassiopeia is paired with a Python web framework (e.g. Django, Flask).
+In this integration, you will have the ability to use any production tested cache backends that Django's cache framework supports, plus others well adapted settings.

+* Link to `django-cassiopeia` [repository](https://github.com/paaksing/django-cassiopeia) (If you love using it, make sure to star!).
+* Link to `django-cassiopeia` [documentations](https://django-cassiopeia.readthedocs.io/en/latest/) (A dark theme is added to save you some eyeballs).
+* If you have any issues or feature requests with `django-cassiopeia`, tag Mori in our discord server, or fire an issue in the repository.

+Unfortunately, we currently don't have an integration to Flask and any contribution is welcome.

 ## Documentation and Examples
 Cassiopeia has detailed [documentation](http://cassiopeia.readthedocs.org/en/latest/) and [examples](https://github.com/meraki-analytics/cassiopeia/tree/master/examples).